Red Hat: Fedora Project

 Red Hat is the primary sponsor of the Fedora Project, a community-supported free software project that aims to promote the rapid progress of free and open-source software and content.

-Business model
+Business model and customers

 Red Hat operates on a business model based on open-source software, development within a community, professional quality assurance, and subscription-based customer support.
 They produce open-source code so that more programmers can make adaptations and improvements.

 Red Hat sells subscriptions for the support, training, and integration services that help customers in using their open-source software products.
 Customers pay one set price for unlimited access to services such as Red Hat Network and up to 24/7 support.

 In September 2014, however, CEO Jim Whitehurst announced that Red Hat was "in the midst of a major shift from client-server to cloud-mobile".

 Rich Bynum, a member of Red Hat's legal team, attributes Linux's success and rapid development partially to open-source business models, including Red Hat's.